Dog flu cases on the rise in some U.S. regions this winter season

 "We're really looking for changes of their behavior," veterinary microbiologist Stephen Cole told CBS News Thursday.
 "Are they acting listless, or lethargic, or not wanting to eat?
 In addition, keeping a close eye on their respiratory rate: Are they breathing faster?
 And their respiratory effort: Are they needing to take deeper breaths to catch their breaths?"

-Cole said that while dogs can contract other illnesses like COVID-19 from their owners, it is unlikely they can pass dog flu onto their owners.
+Cole said that while dogs can contract other illnesses like COVID-19 from their owners, it is unlikely they can pass dog flu on to humans.

 "There's never been a report of canine influenza moving into people, but the risk isn't absolutely zero, so it's important to be prudent," he added.